 If your child damages a tooth, a dental restoration may be used to restore their smile.
 Dental bonding and dental crowns are the two most common kinds of dental restorations.
 Bonding is used for minor chips and cracks while crowns are used when a good deal of the tooth’s enamel is missing, like with a tooth infection or decay.

 When it comes to keeping your child’s oral health picture in check, one of the best ways you can go about it is simply by working to prevent damage to begin with.
 By keeping on top of your child’s dental check-ups, you can help ensure any decay is being spotted early on and repaired as needed, which will help prevent more serious problems in the future.

 Keeping their tooth health in check will also ensure that they have stronger and healthier teeth, and the regular visit will make sure that they’re developing good dental habits, so they know how to care for them properly.

-If your child needs a dental restoration in Lacey and Tacoma, schedule an appointment with our team today.
+If your child needs a dental restoration in Olympia and Tacoma, schedule an appointment with our team today.